nearform/commentami/packages/commentami-backend-hapi-plugin/README.md

 ### `options.hooks` \[optional\]

-It should contain the hooks to decorate a single comment or a list of comments with data.
+It should contain the hooks to decorate a single comment or a list of comments with more data.

 An example could be adding users data to each comments based on it's author.